timsuchanek/prisma-vercel-next/README.md

 nft print .next/server/pages/api/hello.js
 ```

+You will see, that `prisma/generated/client/query-engine-debian-openssl-1.1.x` etc is not part of this anymore.
 The file that has the annotation that should fix this, is `prisma/generated/client/index.js`,
 which is being bundled into `.next/server/pages/api/hello.js`.